I've never heard of this private school option before. Is that the same thing as an umbrella school or a 600 school?

 Nothing exciting happens to the records.

-Each family has a file folder in a filing cabinet (if you send paper records) or in a Google Drive folder (if you send records by email).
-It contains your Information Sheet and any correspondence we may have, along with the birth certificate and medical records.
+Each family has a file folder that contains your Information Sheet and any correspondence we may have, along with the birth certificate and medical records.

 Keep a copy of everything you send -- to me or any other school!